stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 * The _components_ string specifies the image channels, e.g. `BGRA`

-* The _layout_ class is reused to specify the structure of the image data.

-* Assume one byte per colour channel.
+* This implementation assumes one byte per colour channel (for the moment).

 The AWT helper is used to load the Java image: